-Singapore Airlines is having another reshuffle of its Champagne offering in the Business Class cabin, swapping out Charles Heidsieck on 60% of its flights routes to a less well-rated alternative from another producer in the same region – the Henriot house of Reims.
+Singapore Airlines is having another reshuffle of its Champagne offering in the Business Class cabin, swapping out Charles Heidsieck on 60% of its flights to a less well-rated alternative from another producer in the same region – the Henriot house of Reims.

 This comes only seven months after the airline reintroduced Charles Heidsieck in the Business Class cabin on most flights in June 2022, after switching away from the label in 2019.